diederka-zbmed/dmp4nfdi-website/content/about/_index.md

     content:
       title: And what are the details?
       text: |
-        We work closely with consortia to develop DMP/SMP templates that streamline data workflows across projects.
+    # We work closely with consortia to develop DMP/SMP templates that streamline data workflows across projects.
-Train consortia staff to support their communities in using the DMP or SMP-Tool RDMO effectively.
+# Train consortia staff to support their communities in using the DMP or SMP-Tool RDMO effectively.
-Facilitate integrations with other tools and services in the research data ecosystem of the NFDI.
+# Facilitate integrations with other tools and services in the research data ecosystem of the NFDI.
-By fostering collaboration, standardization, and machine-readability, DMP4NFDI enhances communication between stakeholders and ensures that DMPs become powerful tools for research planning and data sharing.
-Together, we make data management seamless and impactful for all disciplines!
+# By fostering collaboration, standardization, and machine-readability, DMP4NFDI enhances communication between stakeholders and ensures that DMPs become powerful tools for research planning and data sharing.
+# Together, we make data management seamless and impactful for all disciplines!
 Join us in advancing the NFDI's vision for a unified and innovative research data management ecosystem!

-DMPs and SMPs: While DMP4NFDI initially focused on Data Management Plans (DMPs), we are expanding our expertise to include Software Management Plans (SMPs) during the integration phase.
-With the support of dedicated experts, we aim to address the growing importance of SMPs for managing software resources and workflows in research
+# DMPs and SMPs: While DMP4NFDI initially focused on Data Management Plans (DMPs), we are expanding our expertise to include Software Management Plans (SMPs) during the integration phase.
+With the support of dedicated experts, we aim to address the growing importance of SMPs for managing software resources and workflows in research.

     design:
       columns: '1'